farhanazmiCS/trip-planner/README.md

 * The user can also click the sentence below the __Login__ button to create an account if the user does not have one.

 #### Register
-* The `Register` component renders the registration form, containing the email, username, password and confirm password fields.
+* The __Register__ component is defined in the `Register.js` file, rendering the registration form containing the email, username, password and confirm password fields.

 * The __Register__ button, when clicked, calls the `handleRegister` function, which handles the submission of the form data to the backend as JSON payload.